ResumeAtlas

 Keyword gaps, closed fast

 Missing keywords in your resume?
-Find them against the real job description.
+Find the exact gaps in one scan.
+(Examples + Fixes)

 Side-by-side compare lists absent or thin terms from the posting.
 AI weaves them into bullets only where they match your work, and flags ATS-style issues.